 Health care costs in Canada have skyrocketed over the past 20 years.
 The average family paid up to 70 percent more in 2017 than they did two decades ago.
-The average Canadian allocates around $4,596 per year to health care.
+At the time this article was written, the average Canadian allocated around $4,596 per year to health care.

 Some insurance policies only cover basic medical services.
 Others also pay for prescription drugs and/or dental coverage.
 Depending on your budget, you can also purchase extras, like unlimited drug coverage and vision insurance.

-Before reaching out to an insurance broker, make sure you have a basic understanding of healthcare in Ontario.
+If you haven't reached out to a broker, let's dig a little deeper into understanding first understanding exactly how healthcare in Ontario works.
 This way, you're better prepared to discuss your options.

 In Canada, healthcare is provided through 13 territorial and provincial publicly-funded systems.